Exhibitor Registration Opens on March 1 at 10 am

 Helpful Reminders for the Event:

-- Boat Safety: Beginning in 2025, under Brianna’s Law, New York State requires all operators of motorized vessels, regardless of age, to have a Boating Safety Certificate.
+- Boat Safety: Under Brianna’s Law, New York State requires all operators of motorized vessels, regardless of age, to have a Boating Safety Certificate.
 ABM has partnered with the USCGA to offer classes held virtually and in-person over the next few months.
 For more information please visit, NYS Boater Safety Info.
 (If you hold a captain license, you do NOT need to obtain a Boating Safety Certificate.)

 - Bring adequate lines and fenders.
 The River’s weather can be unpredictable, and your boat’s safety is your responsibility.